 At Carthage, students can earn a chemistry degree certified by the American Chemical Society.
 ACS approves baccalaureate chemistry programs that offer a broad-based and rigorous chemistry education, and provide students with the intellectual, experimental, and communication skills necessary for an effective professional career as a scientist.
 Baccalaureate programs must undergo a review process administered by the ACS to receive certification.

 Carthage chemistry students can get involved in a number of student organizations dedicated to putting what’s learned in the classroom into practice.
 Join Theta Chi Delta, Pre-Health Club, and more.

 The Summer Undergraduate Research Experience, or SURE, offers Carthage students the opportunity to work one-on-one with a professor during the summer doing real research work.
 Students receive a stipend, room and board on campus, and a small research budget.

 Special Academic Programs

-Students interested in engineering can work toward a Bachelor of Arts degree in engineering science at Carthage, or toward one of two dual-degree opportunities at either Case Western Reserve University in Cleveland or Washington University in St. Louis.
-The engineering science degree at Carthage teaches you to design and analyze devices and processes that solve all kinds of human problems by applying mathematics and science.
+Students interested in engineering can work toward a Bachelor of Arts or Bachelor of Science degree with a major in engineering at Carthage or toward one of two dual-degree opportunities at either Case Western Reserve University in Cleveland or Washington University in St. Louis.

 With the dual-degree options, you’ll spend three years at Carthage and the final two years at either Case Western Reserve University or Washington University; upon graduation from the engineering school, you’ll receive a Bachelor of Arts degree from Carthage and a Bachelor of Science in Engineering degree from the engineering school.